 One more thing for out-of-state couples: make sure you have the right kind of certificate.
 Massachusetts, for example, has a couple of options but the one you need to prove in New Hampshire that you are divorced is the certificate of divorce absolute.
 Bottom line, call Vital Records to make sure you have what you need.

-For a divorce certificate, go to the website of the New Hampshire Division of Vital Records Administration, Obtaining Certified Copies of Vital Records for instructions and forms or contact DVRA at:
+For a divorce certificate, go to the Vital Records website or contact DVRA at:

 Division of Vital Records Administration